Bulat-Ziganshin/FARSH/README.md

 # FARSH
-Fast and reliable (but not cryptographic) scalable hash
+Fast and reliable (but not secure) hash

 # Benchmark (i7-4770)
 ```